 Skip to content

-The cremation Business is a very prospective and promising business idea, as the demand for cremation is on the rise.
+The cremation business is very prospective and promising as the demand for cremation services is on the rise.
 People now prefer cremation over burial.
 Moreover, with an increasing number of people having pets, there is also a demand for pet cremation.
 So, there are personal preferences as well as the advantage of lower cost than burial.

-The IBISWorld has also predicted a growth trend in the field of the Cremation Industry in the period 2019-2024.
+The IBISWorld has predicted a growth trend in the field of the Cremation Industry in the period 2019-2024.
 According to Statista, the rate of cremation in the United States was 54.6 % in 2019; By 2035, this figure may witness a growth of up to 79.1 %.
-An article at Forbes claims that, by 2040, nearly 80% of Americans will be cremated.
+The U.S. funeral market is currently estimated to be worth around $20 billion annually.
+Nearly 2.4 million funerals take place each year.
+Industry experts predict this death rate is set to rise as the U.S. senior population will rise in the coming years,

 Now let us discuss the steps you should consider for starting a successful cremation business.
 For your convenience, the steps have been divided into four broad heads: Financial, Operational, Setting Up, and Marketing.
 Let us start with the financial steps first.